-335-13-6-.01 Inspection of Solid Waste Disposal Facilities
+335-13-6-.01 Inspection Of Solid Waste Disposal Facilities

-335-13-6-.01 Inspection of Solid Waste Disposal Facilities.
+335-13-6-.01 Inspection Of Solid Waste Disposal Facilities.

+(1) General.

-- (1) General. - (a) The Department shall make periodic evaluations of all solid waste disposal facilities.
+- (a) The Department shall make periodic evaluations of all solid waste disposal facilities.
 The evaluations shall be unannounced, and a written report shall be forwarded to the persons holding the disposal permit.
 The report shall specify the items not in compliance and shall outline measures for corrections and dates for compliance. - (b) The Department may require the permittee to prepare waste for inspection.
 Such preparation may include but not be limited to the disassembly of bales, or spreading of confined waste to facilitate inspection. - (2) Access.
 Any permittee, owner or operator of a solid waste disposal facility shall upon request of a duly authorized representative of the Department, permit the representative to enter, at all reasonable times, property and buildings relating to past, present and future management of solid and medical waste and allow the representative to inspect facilities and equipment and to conduct monitoring and sampling activities.

-Author: Lindsay Mothershed, Russell A. Kelly.

-Statutory Authority: Code of Alabama 1975, §§ 22-27-3, 22-27-5, and 22-27-
+Author: Lindsay Mothershed, Russell A. Kelly Statutory Authority: Code of Ala.
+1975, §\$22-27-3, 22-27-5, 22-27-7.

-Amended: March 31, 1988 (Emergency Regulations); July 21, 1988; October 2,

-1990; July 26, 1996.
+History: Effective: November 18, 1981; Amended: March 31, 1988 (Emergency Regulations); July 21, 1988; October 2, 1990.
+Amended: Filed June 21, 1996; effective July 26, 1996.

-ALABAMA DEPARTMENT OF ENVIRONMENTAL MANAGEMENT LAND DIVISION - SOLID WASTE PROGRAM
+ALABAMA DEPARTMENT OF ENVIRONMENTAL MANAGEMENT LAND DIVISION SOLID WASTE PROGRAM ADMINISTRATIVE CODE

-CHAPTER 335-13-7
+CHAPTER 335-13-7 MEDICAL WASTE (REPEALED 1/16/12)